thealexmosk/mini-erp/README.md

 - Login: ```user@user.user```
 - Pass: ```123456```

+Test Excel sheet:
+- In the project derectory you may find a test excel sheet ```test.xlsx``` for import.

 RESTful API:

 The Passport service provider registers its own database migration directory.
 Make sure to ```php artisan migrate``` and ```php artisan passport:install```